 All On Campus CMC students up to Grade 10 participate in Performing Arts, training in music, dance, speech/acting, singing, costume and stagecraft.
 The CMC cultural program builds artistic and cultural awareness, as well as communication skills, team-work and collaborative-learning.

 Each year, the College also produces a major musical theatre production (e.g. ‘Pirates of Penzance’ in 2018).
 All On Campus Primary and Middle School students are expected to participate in this production as part of their education, and they gain credits in English, The Arts, (and possibly Design Technology).
 All DE students who reside within the vicinity of the College are highly recommended to participate in this program.
-Performing Arts subjects are held during the ‘Campus Program’ on Monday and Thursday afternoons.
-DE and FL students who enrol and participate in the full Arts program will receive the same credits towards English and Performing Arts.
+Performing Arts subjects are held during the ‘Campus Enrichment program’ on Monday and Thursday afternoons.
+Distance Education students who attend the Arts program, will receive credits towards English and Music.

 PASTORAL CARE AND STUDENT WELFARE